 There are four regular public clinics within the Council area.
 These clinics are provided in accordance with the recommended vaccination schedule and the current National Health and Medical Research Council guidelines.
 Some vaccines are Government funded and are provided at no cost.
 However, other vaccines are provided on a cost recovery basis.

 There is no need to book into the immunisation clinics, just arrive between the allocated times with your child's 'immunisation record book' and Medicare card.
 Please be aware that new babies need to arrive at least 15 minutes before closing time as vaccines may not be given.
 The times and locations for the immunisation clinics can be viewed below.

-The Immunisation Clinic held at the Mitcham Community Centre has moved to rooms 2 and 3.
+The Immunisation Clinic held at the Mitcham Community Centre is held in Rooms 2 and 3.

 For further information on immunisation, click on the links below:

 - The SA Health Immunisation webpage (Includes risks and benefits of immunisation).

 - Fact sheets on diseases and vaccines (this site also provides information in other languages).

 For further information or queries about the City of Mitcham's immunisation service, please contact the Environmental Health Unit on 8372 8816, or view the City of Mitcham 2014 Immunisation Calendar(244 kb)